PKHarsimran/PKHarsimran.github.io/_posts/2026-09-07-after-the-alert-splunk-case.md

 The output also shows the full date and offset. `earliest` and `latest` select the timestamp values using the parsed `_time`.
 Later searches sort the fixture's identically formatted UTC strings; do not use string ordering for mixed timestamp formats.

 The alert's counts check out.
 But there is also a second successful session.

+One missing detail matters: **why did the attempts fail?** On real 4625 events, inspect `Status`, `SubStatus`, and the failure reason.
+A locked account and an incorrect password are not the same explanation.
+This fixture omits those fields, so we cannot call all 24 failures bad-password attempts.
+[Microsoft event 4625 reference](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-10/security/threat-protection/auditing/event-4625).

 Microsoft documents **4624** as a successful logon session on the destination computer.
 Type **10** is remote interactive, associated with Remote Desktop/Terminal Services; type **3** is a network logon.
 They are not interchangeable.
 [Microsoft event 4624 reference](https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-10/security/threat-protection/auditing/event-4624).